Questions and answers about SAP Business One fields and functions.

 You can create any number of billing and delivery addresses for a customer.

-As soon as you have created more than one address in one of the two blocks, you can "Set as default" the most frequently used address using the button of the same name below the address overview.
+Once you have created more than one address in either block, you can set the most frequently used address as the default via the button of the same name below the address overview.

 The billing or payment address of the business partner has an impact on financial accounting, as a reconciliation account must be defined for each business partner.
 This reconciliation account differs depending on whether the business partner is domestic or foreign.